 And there I go, again, making sweeping statements.
 I should speak from the “I.”

 I try but, still, to this day, if I’m walking home late at night and I see a black man walking towards me I get scared, and I have to remind myself that he’s probably scared, too.
-I will be racist until the day I die and I hope, if there is an otherworldly accounting of my deeds in life, the presiding celestial bean counter will note how I tried my best to be fair, and open-hearted, and even though I failed from time to time, I repented, and tried again, and again.
+I will be racist until the day I die and until that moment I will try, oh I will try, my best to be fair, and open-hearted, and even though I will fail from time to time, I will repent, and try again, and again.